 Staying compliant with the ACA requires robust recordkeeping for employers in general.
-As an employer, you need to track your full-time employees, defined as employees who work an average of 30 hours or more per week for more than 120 days per year.
+As an employer, you need to track your full-time employees, defined as employees who work an average of 30 hours or more per week or a full-time shift more than 120 days per year.

 In addition, your restaurant may also hire many part-time, “variable-hour” employees, or seasonal or temporary employees.
 You may not know if an employee will meet the full-time qualification at the time you hire.
 Your restaurant must be able to understand at what point you are required to offer benefits to different employees under ACA rules.

 Staying compliant requires a robust data-tracking solution.
 For many restaurants, data from HR, schedules, attendance, and payroll are all tracked in different systems, thus making it difficult to extract and consolidate data for IRS reporting.
 However, if your payroll, accounting, HR, and scheduling systems are fully integrated, you are set up for success with streamlined reporting capabilities to help meet your compliance obligations.

 Local, state, and federal laws about labor and payroll can vary, which can present a challenge for restaurant groups with multiple restaurant locations.
 Multi-unit payroll requires you to stay up to date on regulations on the local, state, and federal level.